vijay-prema/demo-codespace/README.md

 ## Interactive walkthroughs

 When the Codespace is open we recommend trying one of our interactive walkthroughs.
-Press <kbd>F2</kbd> to bring up the Stencila command palette and select from one of the walkthroughs.
+Press <kbd>Ctrl</kbd>+<kbd>F1</kbd> to bring up the Stencila command palette and select from one of the walkthroughs.

 ## Installed languages and packages

-This Codespace include Python and R with popular data science packages installed:
+This Codespace includes Python and R with popular data science packages installed:

 - Python: `numpy`, `matplotlib`, `pandas`, `requests`